 - The safety factor – Since most of your hearing will be focused on music or some other material, it will be quite difficult to hear activities happening around you; like the grunting of a charging bear or a large rock falling above the trail.
 This, in turn, could end up making the trail run less safe.

 - Some may also argue that by disabling one of your senses during a trail run, you may not get to fully enjoy the outdoor experience.
+Some people enjoy trail running for the exercise it provides, which is fine.

 It’s all not doom and gloom, though, since you get to: